-The maximum run speed (50 000 rpm) is based on the recommended design mass has been established for each ultracentrifuge rotor, representing the maximum mass that each tube compartment can contain during operation.
-To prevent rotor failure, the total contents, including specimen, tube, rotor cap, tube cap, and tube plug, should not exceed the figure given unless rotor speed is reduced proportionately.
-(If using the optional multipiece sealing assembly, include the weight of the complete assembly.)
+The maximum operating speed (65 000 rpm) is based on the recommended design mass that has been established for this rotor, representing the maximum mass that each tube compartment can contain at top speed.
+The total contents of each compartment (including specimen, tube, rotor cap, tube cap, and tube plug) should not exceed the recommended figure unless the rotor speed is reduced proportionately.
+(If using optional multipiece sealing assembly, include the weight of the complete assembly.)

 Strict adherence to the maximum allowable compartment mass or reduced speed is required to prevent rotor failure.
+Observe the WARNING on the Safety Information Page in the front of this manual.